 Vincent Conitzer (Duke University)

-Vincent Conitzer is the Sally Dalton Robinson Professor of Computer Science and Professor of Economics at Duke University.
+Vincent Conitzer is the Kimberly J. Jenkins University Professor of New Technologies and Professor of Computer Science, Professor of Economics, and Professor of Philosophy at Duke University.
 He received Ph.D.
 (2006) and M.S.
 (2003) degrees in Computer Science from Carnegie Mellon University, and an A.B.
 (2001) degree in Applied Mathematics from Harvard University.
-His research focuses on computational aspects of microeconomics, in particular game theory, mechanism design, voting/social choice, and auctions.
-This work uses techniques from, and includes applications to, artificial intelligence and multiagent systems.
-Conitzer has received the Social Choice and Welfare Prize (2014), a Presidential Early Career Award for Scientists and Engineers (PECASE), the IJCAI Computers and Thought Award, an NSF CAREER award, the inaugural Victor Lesser dissertation award, an honorable mention for the ACM dissertation award, and several awards for papers and service at the AAAI and AAMAS conferences.
-He has also been named a Kavli Fellow, a Bass Fellow, a Sloan Fellow, and one of AI's Ten to Watch.
-Conitzer and Preston McAfee are the founding Editors-in-Chief of the ACM Transactions on Economics and Computation (TEAC).
+Conitzer works on artificial intelligence (AI).
+Much of his work has focused on AI and game theory, for example designing algorithms for the optimal strategic placement of defensive resources.
+More recently, he has started to work on AI and ethics: how should we determine the objectives that AI systems pursue, when these objectives have complex effects on various stakeholders?
+Conitzer has received the Social Choice and Welfare Prize, a Presidential Early Career Award for Scientists and Engineers (PECASE), the IJCAI Computers and Thought Award, an NSF CAREER award, the inaugural Victor Lesser dissertation award, an honorable mention for the ACM dissertation award, and several awards for papers and service at the AAAI and AAMAS conferences.
+He has also been named a Guggenheim Fellow, a Sloan Fellow, a Kavli Fellow, a Bass Fellow, an ACM Fellow, a AAAI Fellow, and one of AI's Ten to Watch.
+He has served as program and/or general chair of the AAAI, AAMAS, AIES, COMSOC, and EC conferences.
+Conitzer and Preston McAfee were the founding Editors-in-Chief of the ACM Transactions on Economics and Computation (TEAC).

 More from the Same Authors